aws-samples/aws-secretsmgr-workshop/README.md

 Choose an AWS Region that support the complete set of services covered in the material including Amazon RDS, Amazon VPC, and AWS Secrets Manager.
 Use the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) to determine which services are available in a Region.

-### EC2 Key Pair

-You will need an [Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the region you have chosen to create a bastion instance from which you will execute various commands.

 ### Charges

 You will incur charges for the services used in these modules.
 The pricing for each service is available on that service's pricing page.

-## Presentation Materials

-We will be adding presentation materials as well.
-Stay tuned!

 ## Modules